Dan-Viner/LinuxWS/Distributions/Arch/README.md

 	{ rule = { name = "MPlayer" },
   	properties = { floating = true } }

+**opacity**: in order to enable opacity, you first need to install a composire manager, as mentioned in the "Transparency" section above.
+Awesome comes with builed-in opacity capabilities, so not much else is needed.
+So, install `xcompmgr` and activate it by running `xcompmgr &`.
+You'll also need to update the rc.lua file with the desired opacity rules.
+These are my settings:

+	client.connect_signal("focus", function(c)
+                              c.border_color = beautiful.border_focus
+			      if c.class and c.class:lower():find("firefox") then
+			      		c.opacity = 0.9
+			      elseif if c.class and c.class:lower():find("feh") then
+			      		c.opacity = 1
+			      else
+                              		c.opacity = 0.8
+			      end
+                           end)
+	client.connect_signal("unfocus", function(c)
+                                c.border_color = beautiful.border_normal
+                                c.opacity = 0.7
+                             end)

 **startup applications**: start applications using `awful.util.spawn()` in the rc.lua file.
 An example from my configurations: